Thessan/project-auth/README.md

 # Project Auth
-Pair programming proejct by Therése Larsson & Rebeka Kovačič
+Pair programming project by Therése Larsson & Rebeka Kovačič

 A fullstack project including signup and login forms, API with authentication and an authenticated endpoint with its content visible upon logging in. :closed_lock_with_key: